Quantum-Chemistry-Group-BNU/PyNQS/README.md

 ## How to cite

-When using PyNQS for research projects, please cite: arXiv:XXX (to be added).
+When using PyNQS for research projects, please cite: https://arxiv.org/abs/2507.19276.